About Us

 Worship

-Our Sunday services are held at 10:15am.
-We are located on the corner of 234th and 56th in Mountlake Terrace, and have now resumed in-person worship (following safety protocols).
-We are also continuing to offer online options via Zoom.
-To receive the link to join us remotely, contact Judy in our office.
+Our Sunday services are held at 10:15 am.
+We are located on the corner of 234th and 56th in Mountlake Terrace.
+We also continue to offer online options via Zoom.
+To receive the link to join us remotely, email Paul in our office.

 Bible Study